 But it’s not just about being on time.
 To really rock your headshot session, arrive at least 15-20 minutes early to get oriented and ready to work.
 Use the restroom, freshen up, and breathe.
 Hang your clothes up on the wardrobe rack and start to focus on your first look.
 Meditate for a minute and get centered in your body.
 Do some jumping jacks and stretches.
 In fact, do whatever warm-ups you would do before an audition or performance.
 Which leads me to my next tip…

-#2: Think of YOUR actor HEADSHOT SESSION As a Performance
+#2: Think of Your Shoot As a Performance

 An actor’s headshot shoot isn’t like posing for a cellphone photo with your friends.
 An effective actor headshot needs to demonstrate energy and an ability to connect with the viewer.
 You need to bring the same kind of focus to your relationship with the photographer and camera as you would with a scene partner.
 Even get into character.
 Become specific characters you’d like to play.
 Pretend we’re doing a scene together.
 Approach it like a performance.

 I always tell people to “take charge” of the shot.
 In other words, don’t be passive.
 When we’re kids, we’re trained to hold still and smile for the camera.
 But in a headshot session, freezing and smiling are the kiss of death.
 You need to be actively engaged.
 This is your chance to tell us a story about yourself through your eyes and body language.